dhyan-rai/cs30-major-project/proposal.md

 My project is going to be a basic first person shooter

 ## Needs To Have List

-- character movement
+- basic character movement
 - shooting bullets
 - fairly well designed 3d models
+- zoom in for aiming
+- something to shoot at

 ## Nice to Have List

-- other thing 1
-- other thing 2
+- detailed character movement
+- multiplayer functionality